-Risks

-- -Failure to record cash receipts; withholding or delaying the recording of cash receipts; diverting cash receipts after recording noncompliance with the Cash Management Act. - -Misappropriated cash or petty cash funds; diverted cash receipts unauthorized cash disbursements; loss of funds. - -Covering unauthorized transactions by substituting unsupported credits or fictitious expenditures to cover misappropriated collections; underfooting or overfooting cash or receivables. - -Misstating cash balances; covering unauthorized transactions by falsifying bank reconciliation.
+Objectives and Risks Objectives Risks All collections are properly identified, control totals developed, and collections promptly deposited intact. -Failure to record cash receipts; withholding or delaying the recording of cash receipts; diverting cash receipts after recording non- compliance with the Cash Management Act.
+All bank accounts and cash on hand are subject to effective custodial accountability procedures and physical safeguards. -Misappropriated cash or petty cash funds; diverted cash receipts unauthorized cash disbursements; loss of funds.
+All transactions are promptly and accurately recorded in adequate detail recorded in adequate detail records and appropriate reports are issued. -Covering unauthorized transactions by substituting unsupported credits or fictitious expenditures to cover misappropriated collections; underfooting or overfooting cash or receivables.
+All transactions are properly accumulated, correctly classified and summarized in the general ledger balances and properly and timely reconciled with bank statement balances. -Misstating cash balances; covering unauthorized transactions by falsifying bank reconciliation.